-ARCP stands for Annual Review of Competence Progression.
-It is a formal review of how well a trainee is progressing in relation to their learning agreement for their training programme and assesses their ability to progress to the next level.
+The ARCP (Annual Review of Competence Progression) is a formal review of how well a trainee is progressing in relation to their learning agreement for their training programme.
+It also assesses their ability to progress to the next level.

 The ARCP is underpinned by appraisal, assessment and annual planning.
-The ARCP process includes the following grades:
+The process includes the following grades:

 - Specialty Registrar (ST)